 - Update it.
 Adobe recently released an update to correct known security problems with Flash.
 If you have not already done so, you should download the new version of Adobe Flash to make sure your interactions on Firefox and Facebook are secure.

 - Disable it.
 There are ways to disable Flash (or at least, have a popup ask your permission before playing a video) on all of your web browsers.
-This is not a permanent step, and can be undone at any time simply by re-enabling Flash content on your computer.
+This is not a permanent step, and it can be undone at any time simply by re-enabling Flash content on your computer.

 Video is an important component of your marketing strategy, so it pays to stay ahead of any potential threats to your business.
 Our team can help you bring your website up-to-date with all-new integrated video content—starring you and your staff!
 Call us today at 866-460-3724 to get started.